mcgain/selecta/README.md

 # Mcgain's fork of selecta

-## I add some new keys (see Selecta supports these keys), otherwise behaviour is unchanged
+## I add some new keys (see "Selecta supports these keys"), otherwise behaviour is unchanged

 Selecta is a fuzzy selector.
 You can use it for fuzzy selection in the style of Command-T, ctrlp, etc. You can also use it to fuzzy select anything else: